German police stand trial over €200,000 jewelry store raid | DW | 31.07.2021

 Those allegations are not part of the trial in Bamberg.

-The Böhnlein jewellery shop has been targeted by thieves in the past, as recently as in 2019 and 2017.
+The Böhnlein jewelery shop has been targeted by thieves in the past, as recently as in 2019 and 2017.

 jf/jlw (dpa, Bild)